Antoine Vollon: Later years and awards

 Tabler describes his ambition and the decades-long strategies Vollon used to secure a place in history.
 After one year in the Salon des Refusés in 1863, beginning in 1864 he exhibited his work at the Paris Salon.
 Vollon won a third-class medal in 1865, a second-class in 1868, and first-class in 1869.
 Vollon was a member of the Salon's jury for at least ten years starting in 1870.

+Amongst his collectors Alexandre Dumas jr, Antoine Lumière, Auguste Pellerin, Norbert Pain, the stockbroker Theodore-Charles Gadala, docteur Marchand, Mme Carcano and the Earl of Salisbury (once the UK Secretary of Foreign Affairs) were the most publicly known.